Life (manga)

 Life (ライフ, Raifu) is a Japanese shōjo manga series written and illustrated by Keiko Suenobu.
-Life was serialiized in Kodansha's shōjo manga magazine Bessatsu Friend.
+Life was serialized in Kodansha's shōjo manga magazine Bessatsu Friend.
 In 2006, it won the Kodansha Manga Award for shōjo.

-A live-action drama series, produced by Fuji TV aired in Japan from June 30 to September 15, 2007.
+A live-action drama series, aired in Japan on Fuji Television and its affiliates from June 30 to September 15, 2007.
 A single-volume drama novelization was also created.
 Like the manga, it was published by Bessatsu Friend and written by Keiko Suenobu; unlike the manga, however, it saw a limited run and is now out of print.